12.02.2026 19:51

 WARNING FOR MANY REGIONS

-According to a statement from the General Directorate of Meteorology, after the evening hours, intermittent and local heavy downpours are expected in the southern parts, primarily in the north of Malatya and Adıyaman, the south and east of Elazığ, the north of Tunceli and Diyarbakır, the south of Erzincan, and in Bingöl.
+According to the statement made by the General Directorate of Meteorology, after the evening hours, intermittent and local heavy showers are expected in the southern parts, primarily in the north of Malatya and Adıyaman, the south and east of Elazığ, the north of Tunceli and Diyarbakır, the south of Erzincan, and in Bingöl.

-It is anticipated that the precipitation will be heavy above 1700 meters in the form of heavy rain mixed with snow and snow.
+It is anticipated that the precipitation will be heavy above 1700 meters in the form of mixed rain and snow.

 STRONG STORM EXPECTED

-From tonight onwards, strong winds and storms are expected from the south in the South Aegean and Western Mediterranean, and from Friday morning in the Central Anatolia region, the inner parts of the Western Black Sea, and in the Taurus region of the Eastern Mediterranean.
+From tonight onwards, strong winds and storms are expected from the south in the Southern Aegean and Western Mediterranean, and from Friday morning in the Central Anatolia region, the inner parts of the Western Black Sea, and the Toroslar area of the Eastern Mediterranean.
 Local strong storms are expected around Antalya, Isparta, Muğla, Karaman, Konya, Niğde, and Kayseri.

-After the evening hours today, strong storms are anticipated in the inner parts of the Central and Eastern Black Sea, around Tokat and Amasya, as well as in the inner and high areas of Gümüşhane, Artvin, Samsun, Ordu, Giresun, Trabzon, and Rize provinces.
+After the evening hours today, strong storms are anticipated in the inner parts of the Central and Eastern Black Sea, around Tokat and Amasya, the north of Gümüşhane and Artvin, as well as in the inner and high areas of Samsun, Ordu, Giresun, Trabzon, and Rize provinces.

 FLOOD, WATER INUNDATION, LANDSLIDE...

-In the Eastern Mediterranean, it is predicted that the wind will blow from the west and southwest at a strength of 6 to 8 in the form of a storm starting from tomorrow afternoon.
+In the Eastern Mediterranean, it is predicted that the wind will blow from the west and southwest at a strength of 6 to 8 as a storm starting from tomorrow afternoon.

 With the storm and heavy rainfall, disruptions in transportation, roof blow-offs, tree falls, poisoning from stoves and natural gas, blizzards in high areas with snow cover, and floods, water inundation, strong winds, and landslides are expected, and caution is advised against these adverse conditions.